deepset-ai/haystack/docs/_src/api/api/retriever.md

 - `scale_score`: Whether to scale the similarity score to the unit interval (range of [0,1]).
 If true (default) similarity scores (e.g. cosine or dot_product) which naturally have a different value range will be scaled to a range of [0,1], where 1 means extremely relevant.
 Otherwise raw similarity scores (e.g. cosine or dot_product) will be used.
+- `embed_meta_fields`: Concatenate the provided meta fields and text passage / table to a text pair that is then used to create the embedding.
+This approach is also used in the TableTextRetriever paper and is likely to improve performance if your titles contain meaningful information for retrieval (topic, entities etc.).

 <a id="dense.EmbeddingRetriever.retrieve"></a>